openstack/api-site/firstapp/source/getting_started.rst

 Who should read this guide
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This guide is for software developers who want to deploy applications to
+This guide is for experienced software developers who want to deploy
-OpenStack clouds.
+applications to OpenStack clouds.

-We assume that you're an experienced programmer who has not created a cloud
+If you are familiar with OpenStack but have not created a cloud
-application in general or an OpenStack application in particular.
+application in general or an OpenStack application in particular, this

-If you're familiar with OpenStack, this section teaches you how to program
+section teaches you how to program with OpenStack components.
-with its components.

 What you will learn
 ~~~~~~~~~~~~~~~~~~~

 Deploying applications in a cloud environment can be very different from deploying them in a traditional IT environment.
 This guide teaches you how to deploy applications on OpenStack and some best practices for cloud application development.

 A general overview
 ~~~~~~~~~~~~~~~~~~